Bobby Witt Jr. Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

+- The 7.9 strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in MLB.

-- The Guardians have the seventh-ranked team ERA among all league pitching staffs (3.87).
+- The Guardians have a 3.84 team ERA that ranks sixth among all MLB pitching staffs.

-- In his most recent time out on Saturday, the righty tossed 5 2/3 scoreless innings against the Chicago Cubs while surrendering three hits.
+- His most recent time out came on Sunday against the Chicago Cubs, when the righty tossed six innings, surrendering one earned run while allowing three hits.

-- The 24-year-old has put together a 3.46 ERA and 9.3 strikeouts per nine innings across 12 games this season, while allowing a batting average of .239 to opposing hitters.
+- The 28-year-old has amassed a 2.96 ERA and 6.9 strikeouts per nine innings in eight games this season, while allowing a batting average of .224 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.